astronomer/docs/astro/create-dag.md

 ## Step 4: Authenticate to Astro

-Now that you've created your Airflow project and confirmed that your project runs Airflow locally, now you can log in to Astro from the CLI.
+Now that you've created your Airflow project and confirmed that your project runs Airflow locally, you can log in to Astro from the CLI.

 Run the following command to authenticate to Astro: